nickpoorman/one-hot/README.md

 ### var writeStreamEncode = oneHot.encode()

-This method will one hot encode each input vector by via stream transform.
+This method will one hot encode each input vector via stream transform.
 Call this method after `oneHot.analyze()` has completed.

 ## Non-Streaming